PopovicMilica/causal_nets/README.md

 plt.tight_layout()
 plt.show()
 ```
-If we want to run the same example directly in R, we can do that by using the library reticulate as follows:
+To run the same example directly in R, we can do that by using the reticulate library as follows:
 ```R
 library(reticulate)
 library(gensvm)